lidofinance/docs/docs/contracts/oracle-report-sanity-checker.md

 - **`annualBalanceIncreaseBPLimit`** — new value of the `LimitsList.simulatedShareRateDeviationBPLimit`

-Emits whenever the value of the `LimitsList.simulatedShareRateDeviationBPLimit` value is changed.

 ### MaxPositiveTokenRebaseSet()

+Emits whenever the value of the `LimitsList.maxPositiveTokenRebase` value is changed.

 ```solidity
 event MaxPositiveTokenRebaseSet(uint256 maxPositiveTokenRebase);